Autodesk for MacOS | Mac-Compatible Software | Autodesk

 While Inventor or Revit does not currently have a native Macintosh version, you can still install Revit and Inventor on a Mac in virtualised environments including Parallels Desktop and VMware Fusion.
 We also support these products via Boot Camp, part of Mac OS X that lets you install and run Windows (and Windows-based applications) on a Mac.

-Professional-grade product design and engineering tools for 3D mechanical design (US site), simulation, visualisation, and documentation.
+Professional-grade product design and engineering tools for 3D mechanical design (US site), simulation (US site), visualisation and documentation.

 Plan, design, construct and manage buildings with powerful tools for Building Information Modelling (BIM).